nikhilnjd/Us_Accidents_Analysis/README.md

 - This contains an extensive EDA on kaggale dataset containing accidents data in US.
 - Chose around file columns and focused on finding usefull insights out of it.
-- Answered few question which helped to get findings.
+- Answered few question related time, place and reasons for accidents.